 Food-Pairing: Minerality at the Table

-Mineral champagnes are the perfect food companions for everything that comes from the sea:
+Mineral champagnes are perfect food companions for everything that comes from the sea:

 Seafood